Dade Battlefield Historic State Park: Early 1900s

-Attempts at preserving the Dade massacre site began in 1897 with a bill introduced in the United States Congress which called for the creation of a national park on the Dade massacre battleground and its inclusion in a national park system.
-Florida congressman Stephen Sparkman began efforts to preserve the Dade Massacre site on January 27, 1904, with the introduction of another bill in the United States House of Representatives seeking to create a national park on the battle's site.
+Attempts at preserving the Dade battle site began in 1897 with a bill introduced in the United States Congress which called for the creation of a national park on the Dade battleground and its inclusion in a national park system.
+Florida congressman Stephen Sparkman began efforts to preserve the Dade battle site on January 27, 1904, with the introduction of another bill in the United States House of Representatives seeking to create a national park on the battle's site.
 In 1907 and again in 1912, Sparkman re-introduced legislation that provided funding for a marker and for the preservation of the battleground.
 In 1919, United States representative Henry Jackson Drane of Florida, who had visited the Dade Battlefield area in 1884, introduced another bill for the creation of a memorial at the site.

 1920s

-In 1910, two Florida newspapers, the Leesburg Commercial and the St. Lucie Tribune, encouraged legislators to place a marker on the site of the massacre.
-At the state level, an attempt to create a memorial park on the site of the Dade Massacre was made in the early 1920s.
+In 1910, two Florida newspapers, the Leesburg Commercial and the St. Lucie Tribune, encouraged legislators to place a marker on the site of the battle.
+At the state level, an attempt to create a memorial park on the site of the Dade battle was made in the early 1920s.
 Before his term in the Florida Legislature, Lake County judge J. C. B. Koonce held pre-trial hearings at the park's site.
 Fascinated by the battle, Lake County judge Koonce began to develop the area into a park in 1908.
 In 1921, as the Sumter County representative in the Florida House, Koonce, state senator W. M. Igou of Eustis, state representative L. D. Edge of Groveland, state representative T. G. Futch of Leesburg, and United States Senator Duncan Fletcher urged the Florida legislature to preserve the site.

-In 1921, the state of Florida appointed Koonce, Fred C. Cubberly (the author of the book The Dade Massacre), and Mrs. A. M. Roland as commissioners of the Dade Memorial Park and authorized them to purchase 80 acres of land at and surrounding the site of the massacre from three local families and a local company for $2,000 (USD).
+In 1921, the state of Florida appointed Koonce, Fred C. Cubberly (the author of the book The Dade Massacre), and Mrs. A. M. Roland as commissioners of the Dade Memorial Park and authorized them to purchase 80 acres of land at and surrounding the site of the battle from three local families and a local company for $2,000 (USD).
 The Florida Legislature also appointed the board to maintain and operate the park.

 After the passage of the bill, Sumter County residents cleared the land to form the park.
 During the 1920s, Koonce sculpted statues of the soldiers and Seminoles involved in the battle, ordered a bronze statue to portray Dade, built the gazebo, and constructed the monuments indicating where the officers fell.
 Koonce and his son O. B. Koonce maintained the landscape.
 He also pushed to have an archway placed at the entrance to the park, the construction of a road leading to the park in 1926, and electric power lines to connect the park to the power grid.
 Koonce also constructed other statutes, such as a pelican.
 In 1922, Representative Drane and Chief Clerk Nathan Hazen of the Ordnance Department arranged to have two guns shipped to the Dade Memorial Park.
 A portrait of Chief Micanopy hung in the lodge and a statute of Osceola close to the lodge honored the two leaders.